neelsmith/greek102/printable/syllabus.md

 ## In-class assessments

-In addition to written preparation, we will have regular in-class assessments. *Up to 10* of these will focus on vocabulary; *up to 8* will focus on features of language or grammar
+In addition to written preparation, we will have regular in-class assessments. *Up to 10* of these will focus on vocabulary; *up to 8* will focus on features of language or grammar.

+In-class assessments will always be announced ahead of time, and we will always do at least one practice version together at least one class before we have a graded in-class assessment.

+In-class assessments receive a grade of 0 or 1.
+You earn a grade of 1 if all answers are correct.
+You may retake these assessments as often as you like up until the deadline for retakes.
+You may not retake an assessment that you have missed for an unexcused class absence.

+The total points you can earn in this category are 10 for vocabulary assessments and 8 for language assessments.

 ## CBL lab